 Services PMI in Japan averaged 49.72 points from 2013 until 2021, reaching an all time high of 55.30 points in October of 2013 and a record low of 21.50 points in April of 2020.
 This page provides the latest reported value for - Japan Services PMI - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Japan Services PMI - data, historical chart, forecasts and calendar of releases - was last updated on September of 2021.

-Services PMI in Japan is expected to be 49.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Services PMI in Japan to stand at 52.00 in 12 months time.
+Services PMI in Japan is expected to be 43.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 In the long-term, the Japan Services PMI is projected to trend around 51.60 points in 2022, according to our econometric models.